Nero

 Nero is rated PG-13.
 Parents should be aware that it contains violence, action sequences.
 Some material may be inappropriate for children under 13.

-Analyzing the audience sentiment, IMDb rating of 6/10, and global collection metrics, Nero stands as a challenging project for the creators.
-It remains an essential piece of the 2004 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.0/10, and global performance metrics, Nero is classified as a ABOVE AVERAGE.
+It remains an essential part of the 2004 cinematic calendar.

 Frequently Asked Questions